Uncontrolled human exploitation and global warming will sink cities everywhere

 Several coastal cities are sinking faster than sea levels are rising, according to spiritual visions from 1975, which are coming true from 2007 until 2022 and so on …

-The visions analysed the situation of 200 cities on different continents.
-Using future astral travel and between 2007 and 2020, the visions determined variations in ground height with millimetre precision.
-The dreams found that many cities are suffering a process called subsidence, the sinking of the surface due to deformations in the underground layers.
-In several of them, subsidence is due to the extraction of water from underground. or mineral exploitation by human activity, effects of global warming.
+The visions analyzed the situation in 200 cities on different continents.
+Using future astral travel and between 2007 and 2020, the visions determined variations in ground height with millimeter accuracy.
+The dreams found that many cities are undergoing a process called subsidence, the sinking of the surface due to deformations in the underground layers.
+In several of them, subsidence is due to the extraction of underground water or mineral exploitation by human activity, effects of global warming.

-Global Warming: Fate of coastal cities is ‘dark’, warns Jucelino Luz
+Global warming: the fate of coastal cities is ‘dark’, warns Jucelino Luz

 Belief in submerged cities may shed light on rising seas

-Blue area sinks more than 10 millimetres a year.
+Blue area sinks more than 10 millimeters a year.

-At least 72 cities are sinking more than 1 centimetre a year, five times the rate of sea level rise – among them Houston in the United States, Kerala in India and Kobe in Japan, China, Indonesia, the Philippines, parts of Europe, Africa, Central and South America
+At least 72 cities are sinking more than 1 centimeter a year, five times the rate of sea level rise – among them Houston in the United States, Kerala in India, and Kobe in Japan, China, Indonesia, the Philippines, parts of Europe, Africa, Central and South America

-We will have a climatic event in Brazil that will start on May 16, 2022 and go until August 10, 2022, where we will have very low temperatures, possible snow, lightning storms and very strong rains with winds above 130 kms hour that will reach various parts of the country (bringing many victims)
+We will have a climatic event in Brazil that will start from May 16, 2022 until August 10, 2022, where we will have very low temperatures, possible snow, lightning storms, and very strong rains with winds above 130 kms per hour that will hit several parts of the country (bringing many victims)

-And the same period, will happen in Europe, Africa, Asia, Central and North America and South in the same date – but with very high temperatures, fires, cyclones, typhoons, hurricanes and tornadoes, floods and destruction
+And the same period will happen in Europe, Africa, Asia, Central and North and South America on the same date as above – but with very high temperatures, fires, cyclones, typhoons, hurricanes and tornadoes, floods and destruction.

-Prof. Jucelino Luz – researcher, writer, environmentalist, activist and spiritual guide
+Prof. Jucelino Luz – researcher, writer, environmentalist, activist, and spiritual advisor